krisnye/watchdirectory/README.md

 * `'initial'` - Defaults to true.
 If true then we notify the callback of files during initial directory walk.
 * `'recursive'` - Defaults to true.
 Controls the depth of our directory walk.
-* `'filter'` - Can be a function or RegExp or string.
+* `'include'` - Can be a function or RegExp or string.
 If it's a string then that will be considered an extension to check.
-Your callback will only be notified about files that pass your filter.
+Your callback will only be notified about files that match.
+* `'exclude'` - Can be a function or RegExp or string.
+If it's a string then that will be considered an extension to check.
+Your callback will not be notified about files that match.

 <pre>
   var unwatch = watchdirectory.watchDirectory('src', {filter:'.js'}, function (filename, curr, prev, change) {